Snowmass Village Travel Tips for First-time Guests

 Year-round Outdoor Recreation

 Snowmass Mountain features over 3,300 acres of terrain, over 90 trails and 21 chairlifts.
 The area is best known for skiing, but also welcomes visitors to enjoy the great outdoors year-round.
-In the summer, visitors will find dozens of hiking trails, water sports, fly fishing, Jeep tours, golf, ballooning and more.
+In the summer, visitors explore dozens of hiking trails, water sports, fly fishing, Jeep tours, golf, ballooning and more.

-Winter brings lots of snow suited for snowshoeing, ice climbing, skiing, tubing, snowboarding and sleighing.
+Winter brings lots of snow for snowshoeing, ice climbing, skiing, tubing, snowboarding and sleighing.
 It is a ski resort destination after all.
 Ski season typically begins in late November and lasts until mid-April, with most lifts opening between 8 a.m. and 10 a.m.
-Those who wonder if Snowmass is good for beginners can check out the ski and snowboard school to pick lessons just for them.
+Those who wonder if Snowmass is good for beginners can check out ski and snowboard school to pick lessons just for them.
 Read information about lift tickets in Aspen-Snowmass.

 Indulge in Arts and Culture

 Its laid-back mountain lifestyle and culture shine through events in Snowmass.
 Arts and culture lovers find theaters, museums, opera and ballet.
 In addition, families and singles alike enjoy the arts center, storytelling, singalongs, and free concerts featuring both local and big bands.